Solviento/notes/FINANCE/00-finance-brief.md

 - **Treasury bonds are always highly rated.**
 - **Municipal Bonds** **are rated by the financial health of the city or state**
-- - States raise taxes to pay municipal bonds, changes of default is lower than corporate bonds
+  - States raise taxes to pay municipal bonds, changes of default is lower than corporate bonds
   - No tax on tax free municipal bonds.
 The interest is lower since we get to keep the interest returns.
   - Millionaires tend to buy municipal bonds

 **Stocks : Value/Blend/Growth stocks**

-Growth
+**Growth**

 - uber
 - apple